 Why are the tickets timed, and why do I have to buy online?

-Because of social distancing requirements, we need to limit the number of people indoors, for everyone’s safety.
+We're limiting the number of people indoors, for everyone’s safety.
 That means that even if you're a Friend of The Auckland Project, you will need to book a timed slot, which tells you when you need to arrive on site.
-When the government change the guidelines around social distancing, we’ll be able to invite more guests into our galleries and museums.

 Can I arrive before my timed slot?